Isobel Wylie Hutchison: Greenland

 Greenland was not so easy to visit as Iceland.
-The Danish authorities closely monitored visitors to the country however, as she was travelling on official permission to collect flowers for various organisations she was granted a visa.
+The Danish authorities closely monitored visitors to the country, but as she was travelling on official permission to collect flowers for various organisations, she was granted a visa.

 She travelled by sea and spent much time living on board while exploring the east of the country in July 1927.
 She did, however, visit and get to know many Greenlanders.
-She was careful to keep in with the Danish officials and their wives, as there was still a large difference in status between the Danes and the native people.
-Greenland had a thriving Christian community which Hutchison, as a regular churchgoer, joined enthusiastically.
-Consequently, whenever a pastor was going to visit an outlying village she would be offered a lift with him in his boat.
+She was careful to keep in with the Danish officials and their wives, as a large difference in status still existed between the Danes and the native people.
+Greenland had a thriving Christian community, which Hutchison, as a regular churchgoer, joined enthusiastically.
+Consequently, whenever a pastor was going to visit an outlying village, she would be offered a lift with him in his boat.
 This allowed her to see several ancient churches and cathedrals, of which there were a large number.
-At each stop she would collect flowers and plants which she would send back home.
+At each stop, she would collect flowers and plants to send back home.

 The town of Angmagssalik, founded in 1895, was still primitive when Hutchison arrived in 1927.
 She stayed there for four days and collected flowers, sailing in an umiak and visiting a Greenlandic tent home.
-She bought kamiker, thigh length boots, and wore them to protect against biting insects.
+She bought kamiker and thigh-length boots, and wore them to protect against biting insects.

 Her next visit was to Augpilagtok, where cliffs rise thousands of feet out of the sea.
 She was shocked to see how poor the Greenlanders were.
-She gave one woman her last pair of spare socks, and commissioned a carver to make a model of a kayak in order to give him some money - this model is now in the National Museum of Scotland.
-When she arrived in Julianehab there were no hotels or hostels so she stayed with the district manager, but continued to eat on board the ship.
+She gave one woman her last pair of spare socks and commissioned a carver to make a model of a kayak to give him some money; this model is now in the National Museum of Scotland.
+When she arrived in Julianehab, the town had no hotels or hostels, so she stayed with the district manager, but continued to eat on board the ship.
 She joined in Scottish country dancing, which had been introduced by Scottish whalers, with Greenlanders and her fellow passengers.

-Her next stop was Igaliko where she met Hans Reynolds, a Norwegian scientist, who showed her ruins from the 10th century and remains of the cathedral from 1146.
+Her next stop was Igaliko, where she met Hans Reynolds, a Norwegian scientist, who showed her ruins from the 10th century and remains of the cathedral from 1146.
 She found over 50 plants there and some barley.
 She later visited several Danish settlements near Cape Farewell.

-It was not possible to reach Cape Farewell itself, so she landed at Nanortalik, where she stayed with the Danish manager Mr Mathieson.
-Mathieson helped her journey to an island of birch trees, in an umiak with six rowers and a steersman.
+Reaching Cape Farewell itself was not possible, so she landed at Nanortalik, where she stayed with the Danish manager, Mr Mathieson, who helped her journey to an island of birch trees, in an umiak with six rowers and a steersman.
 This voyage took five days, and Hutchison regarded it as one of the best times of her life.

 Before leaving Greenland, Hutchison met Dr Knud Rasmussen, who became a firm friend.
 She returned to Scotland on the Disko, arriving at Leith on Christmas morning, 1927.